oorakel/cogpsych/README.md

 - Replay the game to discover alternative endings!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) License.
 See the `LICENSE` file for details.

 ## Acknowledgments
 - Developed using [Ren'Py](https://www.renpy.org/).